SachitPandya/Python/ReadMe.md

 <h5>1.
 Clone the Repository</h5>
 <h5>2.
 Install the Requirements.txt , there might be some libraries which i might have forgot,So SORRY!!!</h5>
 <h5>3.
 Run the files , and if paths are used Please change accordingly because I have used static paths</h5>
 <h5>4.
-If there are any other instructions, You can also let me know!!</h5>
+If there are any other Things which i have forgot to add,Please also let me know
+THANK YOU!!!</h5>

 <h3><b>Enjoy!!!!!!!!!!!!!!!!!!!</b></h3>